survivejs/webpack-book/manuscript/extending/01_loaders.md

 leanpub-start-insert
 import demo from '!demo-loader?name=foo!./main.css';
 leanpub-end-insert

-...
 ```

 You could also handle the loader definition through `rules`.
 Webpack respects aliases there as well.

-T> Once the loader is stable enough, set up a project based on *webpack-defaults*, push the logic there, and begin to consume the loader as a package.
+Once the loader is stable enough, set up a project based on *webpack-defaults*, push the logic there, and begin to consume the loader as a package.

-W> Although using *loader-runner* can be convenient for developing and testing loaders, it's a good idea to implement integration tests that run it against webpack itself.
-Node and webpack environments have subtle differences making this essential.
+W> Although using *loader-runner* can be convenient for developing and testing loaders, implement integration tests that run against webpack.
+Subtle differences between environments make this essential.

 ## Pitch Loaders